tarwn/lessthandot-hugo/blogs/content/posts/2009-09-25-sql-server-mvp-deep-dives-a-book-written.md

 34. Using database mirroring to become a superhero! by Glenn Berry

-35. The poor man&#8217;s SQL Server log shipping by Edwin Sarmiento
+35. The poor man's SQL Server log shipping by Edwin Sarmiento

 36. Some understated changes found in SQL Server 2005 replication by Paul Ibison